Senate GOP revises health care bill, but prospects still uncertain

 “Allowing insurance companies to sell bare-bones, tax-credit eligible, catastrophic plans would create a segmented insurance market and essentially return cancer patients, survivors and anyone with a serious illness to an underfunded high-risk pool where a patient’s out-of-pocket costs could be unaffordable and coverage potentially inadequate,” Hansen said.

 It was always unclear whether the Cruz-Lee proposal would make it into the legislation because of the “death spiral” concerns and uncertainty over whether it complied with Senate rules on what could be included in a budget reconciliation bill.
-Reconciliation is a procedural maneuver that allows legislation to pass with 51 votes.
+Reconciliation is a procedural maneuver that makes it easier for legislation to pass with 51 votes.

 If the Senate parliamentarian determined the measure didn’t meet the reconciliation rules, it would have needed 60 votes to limit debate.